shrenikbhatt/Hashword/README.md

 # Hashword

-Hashword is a password tool that aims to remove the need to store passwords.
+Hashword is a command line password tool that aims to generate unique passwords without reading any of your data and remove the need to store generated passwords anywhere.

 ## Motivation